vippsas/vipps-login-api/vipps-login-api-faq.md

 This means that the API credentials are for an MSN (Merchant Serial Number) that does not exist, or is not active.
-This can happen if the organization number has been deactivated at [Brønnøysundregistrene](https://www.brreg.no).
+This can happen if the organization number has been deactivated at the [Brønnøysund Register](https://www.brreg.no).

 ### Why do I get a CORS error?